sololo-xyz/SoloTagger/README.md

 If you want to connect to a **remote API**, you’ll need to make a simple modification to the script to add the **API key**.

+**There is currently no GUI.
+For a simple tool like this, the command line is sufficient.**

 ## Installation and Usage
 ### Download